rpmuller/ePubs/WP1.md

 God, no doubt, is the embodiment of cosmic justice.

-The doctrine that everything is in a state of flux is the most famous of the opinions of Ileraclitus, and the one most emphasized by his disciples, as described in Plato's Theaetetus.
+The doctrine that everything is in a state of flux is the most famous of the opinions of Heraclitus, and the one most emphasized by his disciples, as described in Plato's Theaetetus.

 > You cannot step twice into the same river; for fresh waters